What is trade in services?

-Independent professionals or contractual service suppliers delivering services either in-person or digitally in the EU, such as architects or engineering consultants, will have to familiarise themselves with the new rules of the UK-EU Trade and Cooperation Agreement (TCA).
+From architects to engineering consultants, the services industry is a major part of global trade.
+Independent professionals or contractual service suppliers delivering services either in-person or digitally in the EU have needed to familiarise themselves with the new rules of the UK-EU Trade and Cooperation Agreement (TCA).

 What do I need to consider?